How to Spend your Retirement Savings (1): How much can I spend from my investments?

 And to make this trade-off, the retiree should also be aware of what happens to real living standards under each of these spending profiles, as shown below.
 Clearly, the flat spending profile suffers a continuous fall in living standards over time, but this may not be a bad thing, as consumption of leisure activities in retirement take not just money, but energy, effort and time as well.
 As energy and effort may be in short supply as one ages, a falling standard of living, meaning fewer activities and spending, may actually suit the ageing process better, as long as there are other arrangements for healthcare.

 Monthly sustainable spending amounts from a $1 million Yield Shield investment portfolio in real amounts

-Is retirement spending affected by the investment asset allocation?
+Is how much I can spend in retirement affected by the investment asset allocation?

 Once again, we are looking for sustainable levels of spending monthly, from a $1 million investment portfolio over 30 years, with a 5% or less chance of running out of money.
 The assumptions for our 10,000 run simulation of the 50-50 portfolio are:

 The results look like this in dollar amounts: